travis8beans/Big-Data/README.md

   d) What are the **least popular** set of names the **female sex** has?

-  e) How can we intergrate this data with searchability, which accounts for ethnicity, sex, etc.
+  e) How can we intergrate this data with searchability, which accounts for ethnicity, sex, etc.?

 4. Identify each permanent data set you used.
 For each set, you must:
   - Provide the permanent URL.